racket/racket/racket/src/thread/README.txt

 scheduler) drives engines.

-When a thread or future is doing scheduler-sensitive work, it needs to go into "uninterruptable" mode with `start-uninterruptable` and `end-uninterruptable`, at least.
+When a thread or future is doing scheduler-sensitive work, it needs to go into "uninterruptible" mode with `start-uninterruptible` and `end-uninterruptible`, at least.

-The `start-atomic` and `end-atomic` functions imply `start-uninterruptable` and `end-uninterruptable`, but `start-atomic` futher insists on being in a coroutine thread, because it's doing something that the coroutine thread is sensitive to.
+The `start-atomic` and `end-atomic` functions imply `start-uninterruptible` and `end-uninterruptible`, but `start-atomic` further insists on being in a coroutine thread, because it's doing something that the coroutine thread is sensitive to.
 When `start-atomic` is used not in a coroutine thread, it will block or move over to a coroutine thread; see "Futures" and "Parallel Threads" below.
-Within a coroutine thread, if the scheduler wanted to interrupt the thread but it was in atomic mode, then it queues a function to be called when `end-atomic` is reached; that's among the reasons that `start-atomic` should not be balanced by `end-uninterruptable`.
+Within a coroutine thread, if the scheduler wanted to interrupt the thread but it was in atomic mode, then it queues a function to be called when `end-atomic` is reached; that's among the reasons that `start-atomic` should not be balanced by `end-uninterruptible`.

-The `current-atomic` thread register (at the Chez Scheme thread level) technically should be called `current-uninterruptable-level`, but `current-atomic` is more succint.
-Similarly, `in-atomic-mode?` and `not-atomic-mode?` more precisely check for uninterruptable mode.
+The `current-atomic` thread register (at the Chez Scheme thread level) technically should be called `current-uninterruptible-level`, but `current-atomic` is more succinct.
+Similarly, `in-atomic-mode?` and `not-atomic-mode?` more precisely check for uninterruptible mode.

 Thread
 ------

-"Thread" or "Racket thread" by default means a Racket coruoutine thread.
-These are coroutines or "green threads" within a place; they do not run concurrent with each other.
+"Thread" or "Racket thread" by default means a Racket coroutine thread.
+These are coroutines or "green threads" within a place; they do not run in parallel with each other.
 Synchronization at this level is often implemented by using atomic mode via `start-atomic` and `end-atomic`.